thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/getbalance.md

 {{INCLUDE_CONFIRMATIONS_PARAMETER}}

+*Parameter #3---whether to add 5 confirmations to transactions locked via InstantSend*

+{% itemplate ntpd1 %}
+- n: "addlockconf"
+  t: "bool"
+  p: "Optional<br>(exactly 1)"
+  d: "Add the number of InstantSend confirmations to InstantSend locked transactions"

+{% enditemplate %}

-*Parameter #3---whether to include watch-only addresses*
+*Parameter #4---whether to include watch-only addresses*

 {{INCLUDE_INCLUDE_WATCH_ONLY_PARAMETER}}

-*Result---the balance in bitcoins*
+*Result---the balance in dash*

 {% itemplate ntpd1 %}
 - n: "`result`"
-  t: "number (bitcoins)"
+  t: "number (dash)"
   p: "Required<br>(exactly 1)"
-  d: "The balance of the account (or all accounts) in bitcoins"
+  d: "The balance of the account (or all accounts) in dash"

 {% enditemplate %}

-*Examples from Bitcoin Core 0.10.0*
+*Examples from Dash Core 0.12.2*

-Get the balance for the "test1" account, including transactions with at least one confirmation and those spent to watch-only addresses in that account.
+Get the balance for the main ("") account, including transactions with at least five confirmations and those spent to watch-only addresses in that account.
+Do not add the InstantSend confirmations (5) for locked transactions.

 {% highlight bash %}
-bitcoin-cli -testnet getbalance "test1" 1 true
+dash-cli -testnet getbalance "" 3 false true
 {% endhighlight %}

 Result:

 {% highlight json %}
-1.99900000
+0.00000000
+{% endhighlight %}

+Get the balance for the main ("") account, including transactions with at least one confirmation and those spent to watch-only addresses in that account.
+Add the InstantSend confirmations (5) for locked transactions.

+{% highlight bash %}
+dash-cli -testnet getbalance "" 3 true true
+{% endhighlight %}

+Result:

+{% highlight json %}
+1.00000000
 {% endhighlight %}

 *See also*